 The Lightspeed Sierra headset comes highly rated both for its comfort and noise-canceling abilities.

-This headset also uses conventional AA batteries so you don’t have to worry about keeping it charged, just make sure you keep extra batteries in your flight bag.
+This flight headset also uses conventional AA batteries so you don’t have to worry about keeping it charged, just make sure you keep extra batteries in your flight bag.

 The headset also includes Bluetooth functionality but there are some users who have had issues using it on phone calls.

-Overall this is an excellent headset with top features unavailable in many other headsets.
+Overall this is an excellent pilot headset with top features unavailable in many other headsets.
 Take a look and see if this is the right headset for you.

 Lowest Budget Headset – Kore PNR Aviation Headset